 - Multiple investigations by House Committee on Standards of Official Conduct and Office of Congressional Ethics.

 Mr. Bopp engages in high-level, strategic policy and related regulatory work on a variety of issues.
-His clients have included General Electric Company, U.S. Chamber of Commerce, Business Roundtable, Ticketmaster, Microsoft, Fairfax Financial, Goldman Sachs, General Dynamics, and LightSquared.
+His clients have included General Electric Company, U.S. Chamber of Commerce, Business Roundtable, Ticketmaster, Farmers Insurance, Microsoft, Fairfax Financial, Goldman Sachs, General Dynamics, International Swaps and Derivatives Association and LightSquared.

-Mr. Bopp has focused significantly over the past three years on the financial markets crisis and financial regulatory reform issues.
-He has helped numerous clients navigate through the crisis, often with assistance from the government, work with Congress and the Administration on regulatory reform legislation, and shape and prepare for new regulatory requirements promulgated as a result of the Dodd-Frank Act.
+Mr. Bopp has focused significantly on the financial markets crisis and financial regulatory reform issues.
+He has helped numerous clients navigate through the crisis, often with assistance from the government, work with Congress and the Administration on regulatory reform legislation, and shape, prepare for, and sometimes challenge new regulatory requirements promulgated as a result of the Dodd-Frank Act.

 As a result of this work, Mr.Bopp has been named one of the 100 most influential people in finance by Treasury and Risk magazine.